3051 Leestown Road

 A master plan for Masterson Station Park was completed in May 2002 and work continues to take place in this park.

 Masterson Station Park offers three shelters which may be rented by families and organized groups seven days a week.
 Both shelters are complete with barbeque grills and picnic tables.
 No indoor restroom facilities are available.
 Shelter #1 is located adjacent to the dog park.
 Shelter #2 is at the back of the park and includes a water fountain.
-Shelter #3 is located next to the new playground.
+Shelters #3 & 4 are located next to the new playground.
 All rentals require a written permit.
 Shelters #1, #2 and #3 rent for $50 per day.
+Shelter #4 rents for $75 per day.
 Additional picnic tables and grills are located throughout the park in the summer months.
 Reserve a shelter online.

 Lion’s Club Pavilion